-3.28 The Council is in the process of setting out its corporate strategy for the period 2024-2028 and there will be future reports to the Hub Committee on the Corporate Strategy.
-Once adopted, the strategy will be the Council's overarching strategic document setting out our ambitions and priorities for the Borough.
+3.29 There is a separate report on this Executive agenda on the Draft Corporate Strategy for the period 2024-2028.
+Once adopted, the strategy will be the Council's overarching strategic document setting out our ambitions and priorities for the District.
+The report also sets out how we will continue with consultation on the strategy in order to shape delivery plans for consideration by Council in December 2023.